-Start-up Business Loan without collateral means the start-up owner shall not have to submit any collateral or security with the bank to take a loan.
-Most of the unsecured business loans offered by financial institutions are termed as Collateral Free loans.
-Collateral comes in various forms and types, such as residential and commercial properties, equipment, machinery, raw materials, goods, inventory, gold, vehicles, etc.
+Startup Business Loan without collateral or security means that the business owner or entrepreneur shall not have to submit any collateral or security with the Bank/NBFC before availing any loan.
+Unsecured business loans offered by financial institutions are termed as collateral-free loans and the maximum loan amount can be availed up to Rs.
+2 crore.
+However, if it is secured business loan then the collateral to be submitted are in various form, such as residential and commercial properties, equipment, machinery, raw materials, goods, inventory, fixed deposit, gold, vehicles, etc.

-Collateral, whether to be provided or not is the biggest concern of a start-up entrepreneur.
-As there are many other things at stake of the business owners like their savings, machinery, raw material, funding and much more.
-Collateral free loan makes the entrepreneur to do business at ease without worrying about providing any security or collateral at stake.
-The Government of India has taken initiatives to provide finances and promote these Small Scale Industries (SSIs) and Business Start-ups.
-Therefore, they have introduced various loan schemes for start-ups where there is no need of providing any collateral or security.
+Collateral, whether to be submitted or not is the biggest concern of any start-up entrepreneur.
+As there are many other things at the stake of the business owners like their residential or commercial land, savings, owned machinery, raw materials, and much more.
+Collateral-free loan helps an entrepreneur to operate and manage business at ease without worrying about asset at stake.
+The Government of India has taken initiatives to offer credit facilities and promote these Small Scale Industries (SSIs) and startups.
+Therefore, they have introduced various loan schemes for startups, where there is no need of submitting any collateral/security.

-Government Initiated Loan Schemes for Startups in India – 2021
+Top Government Initiated Loan Schemes for Startups & MSMEs in India – 2023

 Some of the key Government loan schemes initiated in the near recent years include the following: